|Nutrition Facts (per serving)|

 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Orange sage bread is a lovely, light bread that can be toasted and served with orange marmalade for breakfast or it can be sliced and served with fresh fruit and cheese for an outdoor lunch.
-This recipe is easy enough for beginners to make and is a simple joy for more experienced bread bakers.
+Orange sage bread is a lovely, light bread that can be sliced, toasted, and served with orange marmalade for breakfast; consider serving it with fresh fruit and cheese for an outdoor lunch.
+This recipe is easy enough for beginner bread bakers to make and joy for more experienced bread bakers.
 The ground sage and touch of orange gives the bread a sophisticated flavor that everyone can enjoy.
-This recipe for orange sage bread makes one loaf.

 - 1/2 cup orange juice